-Florida's higher education network offers a number of quality options for students looking to pursue a post-secondary degree or certificate program.
-The state's public schools offer majors in just about every academic field, from marine biology to engineering, and degree programs are available at both the undergraduate and graduate levels.
+Florida's higher education network offers a number of quality options for students looking to pursue a post-secondary degree or certificate.
+The state's public schools offer majors in just about every academic field, from marine biology to engineering, and degree and certificate programs are available at both the undergraduate and graduate levels.

-Further consideration for students considering a Florida public university include:
+Some points of consideration for students thinking about attending a Florida public university include:

-- Students who choose to study in their home state often receive generous reductions in terms of tuition fees.
-Florida is no exception, as residents of the state can attend a public school for a dramatically lower price than their out-of-state counterparts.
+- Students studying in their home state often receive generous reductions in terms of tuition fees, and Florida is no exception - residents of the state can attend a public school for a dramatically lower price than their out-of-state counterparts.

 - Most of Florida's public universities feature large student bodies.
 Students looking for smaller schools do have a few options, such as Florida Polytechnic University (540 students).